- IoT Solutions

 Aeris offers 2G, 3G, 4G, and soon-to-be 5G cellular connectivity in more than 190 countries across more than 550 carriers.
 We own and operate the largest North American cellular network built from the ground up exclusively for IoT applications, and our global reach expands every day.
 Since Aeris networks are built specifically for IoT, users receive better reliability, performance, visibility, and control over their IoT deployment.

-The Aeris Fusion IoT Network provides a single-pane, top-down view of all your connected devices, regardless of carrier or technology, and is architected to adapt to the rapid change of technology while simplifying the complexity of managing multiple connectivity relationships.
+The Aeris Intelligent IoT Network provides a single-pane, top-down view of all your connected devices, regardless of carrier or technology, and is architected to adapt to the rapid change of technology while simplifying the complexity of managing multiple connectivity relationships.

 As companies like HAPSMobile continue to expand the reach of wireless networks, Aeris will be there to provide IoT solutions that are purpose-built for any connectivity challenge.